MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-commands.md

 Output parameter |Type |Description
 ---|---|---
 OriginalExtentId |string |A unique identifier (GUID) for the original extent in the source table, which has been moved to the destination table.
 ResultExtentId |string |A unique identifier (GUID) for the result extent which has been moved from the source table to the destination table.
-Upon failure - "Failed"
+Upon failure - "Failed", potentially followed by failure details.

 **Examples**